National Register of Historic Places listings in Franklin Parish, Louisiana

 This is a list of the National Register of Historic Places listings in Franklin Parish, Louisiana.

 This is intended to be a complete list of the properties on the National Register of Historic Places in Franklin Parish, Louisiana, United States.
 The locations of National Register properties for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 5 properties listed on the National Register in the parish.
-One property was once listed, but has since been removed.
+There are 4 properties listed on the National Register in the parish.
+Two properties were once listed, but have since been removed.